 That Council appoint Victoria von Schilling as an ambassador to represent the South End Centre area.

 That Council appoint Laura Funk and Marita Judson as Ambassador to represent the Crofton area.

-It was moved and seconded: That Council adjourn the December 18, 2019 Special Council meeting at 10:45 a.m.
+That Council adjourn the December 18, 2019 Special Council meeting at 10:45 a.m.